Well Water Testing & Inspections

 If you are selling your home and need your well water tested, or simply want the peace of mind that comes from knowing you have clean water, our trained and knowledgeable operators can take any water samples you may need.
 Well & pressure tank inspections are also an important part of keeping your water clean and your well pump running correctly.

 NUS has over 15 years of experience in water compliance and monitoring.
+Our operators take hundreds of water and wastewater samples per year, ensuring the water quality for thousands of Alaskans.
 Water is our passion, and we will use that passion to serve you.